Avalon Blog

 • Check for registration to make sure everything lines up from one side to another.
 The slightest shift from the front to back can result in cut-offs or uneven folds.

-If you see anything else is in question, check with your print vendor.
-When you are ready for your next printing project, just call Avalon.
+When you’re ready for your next printing project, just call Avalon.
 We would be happy to help you through the proofing process!

 Share this Post: